RemkoDuursma/learningguidetor/07-programming.md

 ## [1] 24 36
 ```

-Inspect `?Vectorize` to find that you can specify which arguments will be vecrorized, and whether to *simplify* the result (which works akin to `sapply`, making a vector or a matrix of a result where possible).
+Inspect `?Vectorize` to find that you can specify which arguments will be vectorized, and whether to *simplify* the result (which works akin to `sapply`, making a vector or a matrix of a result where possible).

 A final option is to write a *recursive* function that wraps around itself, executing the function once when the argument is not vectorized, and otherwise using `sapply` or `mapply` to return a vector of results: